ibm-cloud-docs/netezza/nzalert/nzalert_aws.md

 {:pre: .pre}
 {:caption: .caption}

-# Nzalerts on AWS – Installation guide
+# Nzalerts on AWS
 {: #nzalert_aws_setup}

-This guide outlines two methods to set up NZAlerts on AWS:
+This guide outlines two methods to set up nzalerts on AWS:

-- **ARN Method**: Uses only an SNS topic with access granted to the NZEvents AWS role.
+- **ARN method**: Uses only an SNS topic with access granted to the NZEvents AWS role.
-- **Credentials Method**: Involves creating a user, role, and credentials, with the entire setup managed by the user.
+- **Credentials method**: Involves creating a user, role, and credentials, with the entire setup managed by the user.

-## ARN Method
+## ARN method
 {: #nzalert_arnmethod}

 ### 1. Setup SNS topic
 {: #nzalert_aws_setupsns}

-1. Log in to your AWS account.
+1. Log in to your **AWS** account.
 2. Search for **SNS** in the AWS console.
 3. Go to **Topics** → **Create Topic**.
 4. Fill in the required details: **Type**, **Name**, and **Display Name**.